 Let your plants bloom

 Plant potatoes now so you have fresh spuds for Christmas!
-Generally you can harvest potatoes after they have flowered and died back but not all potatoes flower so this is not a sure fire method.
+Generally, you can harvest potatoes after they have flowered and died back but not all potatoes flower before harvest so this is not a sure-fire method.
 Keep dates of when you planted your potatoes and what variety and then go from there.